GreenRecyclePlatform/Recycle-api/README.md

-# 🌱 Recycle Platform - Backend API
+# 🌱 RecycleHub Platform - Backend API

 A comprehensive recycling marketplace platform that connects users with recyclable materials to drivers and suppliers, featuring automated payment processing through PayPal and Stripe.